The Buffalo school district is going to use more carrots and fewer sticks to get its rule breakers to change their ways.

 The new policy is much more specific.

-The new policy includes nine pages of charts that clearly and specifically outline the types of intervention and consequences – Level 1 to Level 4 – for each type of student offense, unlike the old policy.
-It also rules out consequences for various offenses.
+Unlike the old Code of Conduct, the new policy includes nine pages of charts that clearly and specifically outline the types of intervention and consequences for each type of student offense.
+It also rules out certain consequences for certain offenses.

 “It was really principals who said our code of conduct really needs to reflect the expectations you have of us inside the schools,” Keresztes said.